MiraWelner/bioMoleculeApp/README.md

-# Biological Molecular decoder
+# Biological Molecular decod
 This is the first 'real' program I wrote!
 It was for Mr. Fitch, who was my chemistry teacher at the time.
-If you enter the name of an organic molecule such as ethanol, methane, octanoic acid, or
+If you enter the name of an organic molecule such as ethanol, methane, or octanoic acid, it will tell you the chemical forumla.
+It is a command line app and does not yet have a GUI.

 # How to run it
 It can be easily run using a java compiler.
 Navigate to the main folder which will be called `bioMoleculeApp` and type `java setupbiomolecule.ScannerClass`